hamavid/gitcommit/src/Lodging-and-travel.md

 <div class='info fadeygreen'>
 <h2>walk or bike</h2>
 <p>Seattle is very walkable and bikeable.
 The two bike-share programs currently operating are <a href='https://www.li.me/' target="_blank">Lime</a> and <a href='https://www.jump.com/cities/seattle/' target="_blank">Jump</a>.
 (Read about the demise of at least two previous programs <a href='https://www.geekwire.com/2018/spin-reportedly-rolling-seattle-leaving-just-one-dockless-bikeshare-service/' target="_blank">here</a>.)
-These both include some electric bikes, which are awesome for hills and make you feel like a magical beast.
+These both include some electric bikes, which are helpful for hills and make you feel like a magical beast.
 BYO-helmet.
 Ride safe.</p>
 </div>